 You don’t need any oil to make these bacon bits.
-The fat in the bacon will start to melt when it hits the hot pan so there’s no need for additional added fat.
+The fat in the bacon will start to melt when it hits the hot pan, so there’s no need for additional added fat.
 Just stir the bacon as it cooks and nothing will stick.

-How long do they keep?
+How long do crumbles keep?